Aoiizu/InformationNotToForget/README.md

 **No fixed reference scale in photos**
 Without something like a ruler or a known sized object in frame, measuring actual size from a photo isn't very reliable.
 Only relative classification (like underweight, normal, overweight) tends to work well without that reference.

-## Other Title Ideas (for reference)
-PurrScan: A Mobile Application for Cat Weight Condition Assessment Using Computer Vision